PacktPublishing/Time-Series-Analysis-with-Python-Cookbook/README.md

 15. Advanced Techniques for Complex Time Series

     > Chapter 15, *Advanced Techniques for Complex Time Series*, will introduce more complex time series data that contains multiple seasonal patterns.
-The chapter includes how such time series data can be decomposed and explores different modeling techniques, including state-space models.
+The chapter includes how such time series data can be decomposed and explores different modeling techniques, including state-space models (for example, Unobserved Components Model).
+You will compare the results using **Unobserved Components Mode**l (UCM), with **Prophet** and **NeuralProphet**.